coleifer/peewee/docs/peewee/playhouse.rst

         :param str table: Name of table containing column.
         :param str column: Name of the column to make nullable.

+    .. py:method:: add_column_default(table, column, default)

+        :param str table: Name of table containing column.
+        :param str column: Name of the column to add default to.
+        :param default: New default value for column.
+See notes below.

+        Peewee attempts to properly quote the default if it appears to be a string literal.
+Otherwise the default will be treated literally.
+        Postgres and MySQL support specifying the default as a peewee expression, e.g. ``fn.NOW()``, but Sqlite users will need to use ``default='now()'`` instead.

+    .. py:method:: drop_column_default(table, column)

+        :param str table: Name of table containing column.
+        :param str column: Name of the column to remove default from.

     .. py:method:: alter_column_type(table, column, field[, cast=None])

         :param str table: Name of the table.